 CUNY Academic Student Support Program Specialist - CUNY Start in Bronx, New York

-Math Start, based on the CUNY Start math curriculum and advisement model, is an intensive 8-10 week program for incoming CUNY students who want to increase their math proficiency before starting credit-bearing classes.
-Similar to CUNY Start, Math Start, enrolls students who have been accepted to CUNY, but have not passed the math sections of the CUNY Assessment Tests.
+Math Start, based on the CUNY Start math curriculum and advisement model, is an intensive 8-10 week program for incoming CUNY Students who want to increase their math proficiency before starting credit-bearing classes.
+Similar to CUNY Start, Math Start enrolls students who have been accepted to CUNY but have not passed the math sections of the CUNY Assessment Tests.

-Other duties will include but are not limited to the following:
+Additional responsibilities include but are not limited to the following:

 Provides academic and college success guidance, skill improvement, college readiness, and survival strategies, general guidance, coaching, mentoring, and career exploration support.

-Monitors, evaluates, documents, and reports on students’ academic participation and progress; ensures compliance with guidelines, and manages records and files.
+Monitors, evaluates, documents, and reports on students' academic participation and progress; ensures compliance with guidelines and manages records and files.